 But wait, that isn’t the only bit of gossip that’s revealed.
 The conversation shifts from Shohei to Kenny, with Risako saying that watching the first episode reminded her that he “struck me as so mature at first.”
 She sees Kenny as someone she can depend on and feels comfortable talking to about her future.
 Hold up, wasn’t Risako confessing her love for Ruka with the “date me” bomb just a few weeks ago?
 Then Haruka chimes in that she still thinks Ruka is cute but lately, she’s been finding Kenny a lot of fun to talk to.
 Risako tries hard not to stare daggers as Haruka says, “I have the most fun when I’m hanging out with him” and that she wants to go out with him more.

 Back in the women’s bedroom, Kaori and Haruka have a tete-a-tete to figure out how Haruka can ask out Kenny without Risako around.
 Risako already feels some distance from her two senpai (elders), so these two teaming up against her is a bit unnerving.
 When the ladies join the other roommates on the roof for nighttime drinks, they share a colluding look and successfully orchestrate a moment for Haruka to invite Kenny to another concert.

 Although the rooftop scene started out with all the roommates gathered and joking around, at the end of the night, it’s the new love triangle that’s left behind and my head is spinning from the switcheroo.

-The Japan Times will be posting weekly recaps of “Terrace House: Tokyo 2019-2020.”
+The Japan Times is posting weekly recaps of “Terrace House Tokyo 2019-2020.”
 Feel free to add your thoughts in the comments section.
 New episodes of “Terrace House Tokyo 2019-2020” stream on Netflix and Fuji TV on Demand on Tuesdays, and will air on Fuji TV from July.